rva2526/Cproject/README.md

 # README

 This repository holds codes written in C, python and GMT.
-These codes were written with the aim of creating a fast and readable optimization/inversion of magnetic anomalies following Plouff 1976 ().
+These codes were written with the aim of creating a fast and readable optimization/inversion of magnetic anomalies following Plouff 1976 (D. Plouff; Gravity and magnetic fields of polygonal prisms and application to magnetic terrain corrections.
+Geophysics 1976;; 41 (4): 727–741.).
 The inversion code is written in C with some helper functions around creating a json file which holds parameters related to the prism used for the inversion.
 GMT code will visualize the output data.

 ### Python Code